selcukKaraca/python/README.md

 prerequisites
 * download 2 files: hangman.py and wordList.txt
-* install the required libbraries if you don't have already (possibly only termcolor by `pip install termcolor`)
+* install the required libbraries if you don't have already (possibly only termcolor by `pip3 install termcolor`)

 to run the game: <br>
 `python3 hangman.py`